MetaMask/metamask-extension/test/e2e/mmi/README.md

 # Playwright MMI E2E Testing

-This directory contains a subset of MMI end-to-end tests created using [Playwright](https://playwright.dev/).
+This directory contains a set of specific MMI end-to-end tests created using [Playwright](https://playwright.dev/).
+These tests are part of the MMI quality legacy framework.

 ## Setup